What is a refuge?

 Some refuges have space for many women and children, and some are small houses.
 Many refuges have disabled access and staff and volunteers who can assist women and children who have special needs.

 If you have children, you can take them with you.
 You will be expected to cook for yourself and your children.
 It is up to you and the other refuge residents whether or not you share cooking or eat together at mealtimes.
 You can be as self-contained or as sociable as you want to be.

 You will be asked to sign a license agreement which will include the terms under which you can stay in the refuge, (including the rent to be charged) how long you can stay and any necessary rules to ensure the safety of yourself and other residents (for example, regarding the use of alcohol or drugs, confidentiality, visitors, etc).

 Who can go into a refuge?

-Any adult who needs to escape from domestic violence or abuse can go into a refuge at any time.
+Any woman who needs to escape from domestic violence or abuse can go into a refuge at any time.
 It does not matter whether or not you are married to or living with your abuser, or whether or not you have children.

 How do I arrange refuge accommodation?